:max_bytes(150000):strip_icc()/SPR-HOME-13-best-kitchen-sets-for-kids-3256105-recirc-3447ee2f20ec48218b73976039d11af1.jpg)

 Size

 Before purchasing a kitchen set for your child, make sure that you measure your available space.
 Most sets are designed to be placed flush against a wall, but you can also find sets made for corners or even tabletops.
-If you aren’t sure where you plan to put the set, look for one that can be turned or even separated into two pieces.
+If you aren’t sure where you plan to put the set, look for one that can be turned or even separated into two pieces, like the Teamson Kids Little Chef Chelsea Modern Play Kitchen, which we recommend for small spaces.

 Accessories